-The manuscript is structured as follows.
-In Section \ref{sec:background} we introduce mathematical definitions and relevant background on signed graphs.
+In Section \ref{sec:background} we present definitions and background on signed graphs.
 In Section \ref{sec:model} we define the belief formation model and connect the model to recent work in social psychology.
 In Section \ref{sec:lin} we establish conditions for the onset of an indecision-breaking bifurcation in the model.
 In Section \ref{sec:params} we analyze the effect of various model parameters on shaping and controlling solutions at the bifurcation.
 In Section \ref{sec:pitchfork} we derive necessary conditions for the onset of multiple equilibria in a pitchfork bifurcation, characterize the resulting steady-state solutions, and provide sufficient conditions for graph structures that support a pitchfork bifurcation.
 In Section \ref{sec:Hopf} we derive necessary conditions for the onset of belief oscillations in a Hopf bifurcation.
 We conclude in Section \ref{sec:final}.
 Unless stated otherwise, proofs are in the Appendix.